jcs/endless/README.md

 - Swipe left and right to go back and forward

+- Long-press on back button to show history and quickly go back more than one page

 - Search from URL bar with DDG, Google, or Startpage

 - Optional dark/night-time interface